 Why is Production Ending?

-The penny is being phased out to simplify currency management and reduce costs.
+To simplify currency management and reduce costs.
 According to the government, it costs nearly 4 cents to produce and distribute each penny.
 As digital payments and card transactions become more common, demand for physical coins has steadily declined.

 What Happens Next?